silogizma/therefore/README.md

 #### Example:

     All man are mortal,
-    Socrates is a man
+    Socrates is a man ∴

-    ∴
     Socrates is mortal•

 #### Notations:

     ∴  therefore
+    ,  comma between the major and minor propositions.
     •  end of proof
        (what was to be demonstrated)
        («quod erat demonstrandum» in latin)